Jonathan J. Tuggle Partner

 Jonathan Tuggle was born and raised in Dalton, Georgia.
 In 1995, Jonathan graduated from the University of Georgia with a Bachelor's Degree in Business Administration and in 1998 earned his law degree from the Walter F. George School of Law at Mercer University in Macon, Georgia.

-For almost 14 years, Jonathan has practiced as a litigation attorney, the last 12 of which have been devoted exclusively to the area of family law.
+For 15 years, Jonathan has practiced as a litigation attorney, the last 12 of which have been devoted exclusively to the area of family law.
 Prior to founding Boyd Collar Nolen & Tuggle in 2009, Jonathan was a managing partner at Warner, Mayoue, Bates & Nolen in Atlanta.

 Throughout his legal career, Jonathan has served in leadership positions in the State Bar of Georgia.
-He is currently serving as the Vice-Chair/Chair-Elect of the Family Law Section of the Georgia Bar.
-In 2004, Jonathan founded the Family Law Committee of the Younger Lawyers Division of the Georgia Bar which annually raises tens of thousands of dollars for abused and neglected adolescents in Atlanta.
+He is the current Chair of the Family Law Section of the State Bar of Georgia, the third-largest section of the State Bar.
+In 2004, Jonathan founded the Family Law Committee of the Younger Lawyers Division of the Georgia Bar, which annually raises tens of thousands of dollars for abused and neglected adolescents in Atlanta.

-Jonathan was recently selected by Georgia Trend as one of this year's "40 Under 40-Georgia's Best and Brightest."
-He has also been selected by his peers as one of the Best Lawyers in America (2011, 2012 & 2013) in the area of family law, has been listed by Georgia Trend as one of the state's "Legal Elite", and honored by Atlanta magazine as a "Super Lawyer" and "Rising Star."
+Jonathan was selected in 2012 by Georgia Trend among its annual list of "40 Under 40-Georgia's Best and Brightest."
+He has also been selected by his peers as one of the Best Lawyers in America (2011, 2012, 2013 & 2014) in the area of family law, has been listed by Georgia Trend as one of the state's "Legal Elite", and honored by Atlanta magazine as a "Super Lawyer" and "Rising Star."
 Jonathan is also a frequent lecturer at professional seminars and continuing legal education courses, and has authored numerous articles on a range of domestic relations issues.